HelpfulCyberSecurityBasics/Azure-Network-Security-Groups-Protocols/README.md

 <br />
 7. Inspecting SSH Traffic:
-- Action: The presenter uses SSH from the Windows VM to connect to the Linux VM, while Wireshark is configured to filter for SSH traffic.
+- Action: Use SSH from the Windows VM to connect to the Linux VM, while Wireshark is configured to filter for SSH traffic.
 - Observation: As commands are typed and executed in the SSH session, Wireshark captures and displays the corresponding SSH packets, illustrating the ongoing communication between the two virtual machines.
  <p>
 </p>